lingeringwillx/Refpack-QFS-Resources/README.md

 [Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression algorithm.

-[Explanation of The LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): Refpack/QFS is based on this compression.
+[Explanation of The LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): Refpack is based on the LZ77 compression algorithm.

-[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in Refpack/QFS compression code.
+[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in Refpack compression code.

 [How to Compress](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/how-to-compress.md): I try to explain the compression algorithm here.